-Mark Magill – Chief Executive & Artistic Director
+Mark Magill – Facilities Manager & Artistic Director

 Mark joined LOST Theatre in 1989 and became Artistic Director in 2006 when he helped the company move into its new purpose built venue.
 He is proud to have directed various shows with the company including ‘Little Shop of Horrors’, ‘Oliver!’, ‘Last Call’, ‘Heart of Darkness’, ‘To the Woods’ & ‘Blue Remembered Hills’.
 Outside of LOST he has worked consistently on the London & Edinburgh Fringe.
 He established his own theatre company during the nineties staging over a dozen new plays and gaining a Time Out Critics Choice in the process.